MingSun-Tse/Collaborative-Distillation/README.md

 CUDA_VISIBLE_DEVICES=0 python WCT.py --debug --mode 16x --UHD --content_size 3000 --style_size 2000
 ```

-In default, the above scripts will test all possible content-style combinations (i.e., for 3 contents with 4 styles, there will be 3x4 stylzed results).
+In default, the above scripts will test all possible content-style combinations (i.e., for 3 contents with 4 styles, there will be 3x4 stylized results).
 If you only want to test a specific pair, say, content "green_park-wallpaper-3840x2160.jpg" with style "Vincent_2K.jpg",  you can use the option `--picked_content_mark` and `--picked_style_mark` to select specific pairs.
 E.g., the following will only choose the content whose name includes "green_park" and the style whose name includes "Vincent".
 ```
 CUDA_VISIBLE_DEVICES=0 python WCT.py --debug --mode 16x --UHD --picked_content_mark green_park --picked_style_mark Vincent
 ```